 Every certificate must be signed using ECDSA.
 The signing CA’s key must be P-256 or P-384 if the certificate contains a key on P-256.
 The signing CA’s key must be P-384 if the certificate contains a key on P-384.

-Depending on the security policy, the following X.509 v3 certificates shall be handled by DLMS/COSEM end entities, see Table 23.
+Depending on the security policy, the following X.509 v3 certificates shall be handled by DLMS®/COSEM end entities, see Table 23.